mgheorghe/DASH/documentation/general/design/sdn-pipeline-basic-elements.md

 ## Packet processing pipeline

-The processing of a packet is based on a set of tables and policies stored in the dataplane (DPU) and configured based on information sent by the control plane (SDN controller).
+The processing of a packet is based on a set of tables and policies stored in the data plane (DPU) and configured based on information sent by the control plane (SDN controller).
 The following figure shows how tables and policies relate to the Virtual Port (ENI).